This post may contain affiliate links. Please see my disclosure policy.

 How to Store Caramel Sauce

-Store salted caramel sauce covered in the refrigerator for up to 2 weeks (I like to store caramel sauce in a glass jar).
+Store salted caramel sauce covered in the refrigerator for up to 2 weeks (I like to use a small glass jar).

 If you plan to use the sauce as a cake filling or in a frosting, it’s easiest to use straight from the refrigerator when the caramel sauce is cool and thickened.
 For drizzling, warm the sauce to room temperature.